madebymany/css-patterns/README.md

 @extend %unstyled-input;
 ```

-Remove all browser styling from an input field.
+Remove all browser styling from an input or button.

 ### %unstyled-list;